Namchee/decora/README.md

 Add benchmarking functionality to a method from a class.
 Benchmark result will be written to `console`.

+> Will transform the decorated function into an asynchronous function.

 ```ts
 class Example {
   @benchmark()